mayu-live/framework/klenod-plan.md

 Add short dated entries here.
 Link commits in both repositories when a milestone spans them.

+- 2026-09-06: Added executable example coverage for a grouped optional catch-all route, corrected the example production Docker command, and updated the root and example documentation for Klenod `ClassNames`, transformation, and production build/start behavior.
+Removed the unreachable legacy transformer implementation from `mayu transform`; the full Mayu suite passes (171 runs, 524 assertions).
 - 2026-09-06: Added the Mayu adapter for Klenod slots and opt-in event-handler references.
 The example root page and `/demos/form` now server-render through Klenod with slots, callbacks, styles, and assets present in the document.